PSUmodeling/MM-PIHM/README.md

 The Multi-Modular Penn State Integrated Hydrologic Model (MM-PIHM) is a physically based watershed model with multiple optional modules.
 MM-PIHM is the **sweetest** PIHM, ever!

-The current release contains the source code for PIHM, PIHM-FBR, Flux-PIHM, and Flux-PIHM-BGC.
+The current release contains the source code for PIHM, Flux-PIHM, Flux-PIHM-BGC, and RT-Flux-PIHM.

 PIHM is a spatially-distributed, physically based hydrologic model.
-PIHM-FBR adds fractured bedrock hydrology to PIHM to simulate deep groundwater processes.
 Flux-PIHM adds a land surface model (adapted from the Noah land surface model) to PIHM for the simulation of land surface processes.
 Flux-PIHM-BGC couples Flux-PIHM with a terrestrial ecosystem model (adapted from Biome-BGC) that enables the simulation of carbon and nitrogen cycles.
-The source code for the reactive transport (RT) module will be provided in future releases.
+RT-Flux-PIHM couples Flux-PIHM with a multicomponent subsurface reactive transport module.
+A deep groundwater module can be turned on for PIHM, Flux-PIHM, and RT-Flux-PIHM.

 MM-PIHM is open source software licensed under the MIT License.
 All bug reports and feature requests should be submitted using the [Issues](https://github.com/PSUmodeling/MM-PIHM/issues) page.